aquaprotocol/web/README.md

 }
 ```

-Flow is similar to flow from deposit/withdraw step
+Flow is similar to flow from the deposit/withdraw step

 Flow: